United Church of Ludlow Votes to Become Open and Affirming

 Serve our community, nation, and world.

 After the Mission/Vision was passed, the Building Inclusivity Team came back together this summer to plan our work towards an Open and Affirming Vote at our annual meeting on January 26, 2025.
-This resulted in our Mission Moments from the Building Inclusivity Team, our Dine & Discuss Events as well as the Bible Study planned for Tuesday evenings over Zoom on Nov 12.
-19, Dec.
-3, 10, 2024, and Jan 7 and 14, 2025.
+This resulted in our Mission Moments from the Building Inclusivity Team, our Dine & Discuss Events as well as Bible Study held in November and December 2024 and January 2025.

-The Building Inclusivity Team also reviewed Open and Affirming Covenants from other churches and came up with the following draft for our church to consider for our vote:
+The Building Inclusivity Team also reviewed Open and Affirming Covenants from other churches and worked with our congregation to create the following statement:

 “I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.”
 (John 13:34)